Computer Monitoring Software Reports

 Collect evidence of unsafe and unproductive internet activities and ensure that employees are following acceptable use policies

-Track application usage, browsing history, and bandwidth consumption to understand how employees use their computers during the work day
+Track application usage, browsing history, and bandwidth consumption to understand how employees and departments use their computers during the work day

-BrowseReporter's proprietary tracking technology allows our reports to filter out "noisy" URL's and information such as SDK's, CDN's and Advertising pixels that make many other reports difficult to understand
+BrowseReporter filters out "noisy" URLs and information such as SDKs, CDNs and advertising pixels that make other computer monitoring software reports difficult to understand

 Computer Monitoring Report Categories